-This smoothie is the number-one reason to freeze plums when they are in season.
-Fresh plums are perfectly fine here, but frozen plums thicken up the smoothie nicely.
-To freeze plums, halve and pit the plums, then cut them into wedges or chunks and freeze them with their skins on—the peels add great color and tart flavor to the smoothie.
+This smoothie is the number-one reason to freeze plums when they are in season; fresh plums are perfectly fine here, but frozen plums thicken up the smoothie nicely.
+To freeze plums, halve and pit them, then cut into wedges or chunks and freeze the pieces with their skins on—the peels add great color and nice tart flavor to the smoothie.

 - 1 ripe plum (fresh or frozen, pitted but not peeled)

 - 1/2 cup orange juice or other fruit juice

 - 1/2 cup plain yogurt, or 1 banana

 Put all of the ingredients in a blender and whirl until smooth.
 Let the blender run long enough so the mixture is truly pureed.
 This is especially important when using frozen plums; you need to give them a chance to get processed.